Bug #13671

 I know how you feel.
 Too bad we are just doing what Unicode specifies to do.

-Updated by gotoken (Kentaro Goto) over 2 years ago
+Updated by gotoken (Kentaro Goto) about 6 years ago

 Thanks shyouhei for your pointing out.